AradPilevarJavid/snake-game/README.md

 python src/main.py
 ```

--move with WASD for single player and WASD and arrows for two player
+- move with WASD for single player and WASD and arrows for two player
 - P: pause / resume
 - Esc: return to the menu
 - Enter: continue and submit your score after game over